ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/securesocket.md

 socket->send(data, size);
 ```

-Please note that internal TLS structures require over 1 KB of RAM, so you need to allocate each TLS Socket from the heap by using the `new` command, instead of using stack or statically allocating it.
+<span class="notes">**Note:** Internal TLS structures require over 1 KB of RAM.
+Allocate each TLS Socket from the heap by using the `new` command, instead of using stack or statically allocating it.</span>

 ## Design